codekitchen/dinghy/README.md

 `myrailsapp`, you can connect to it at `myrailsapp.docker` port 3000, e.g.
 `http://myrailsapp.docker:3000/` or `telnet myrailsapp.docker 3000`.

+You can also connect back to your host OS X machine from within a docker container using the hostname `hostmachine.docker`.
+This connects to the virtual network interface, so any services running on the host machine that you want reachable from docker will have to be listening on this interface.

 ## HTTP proxy

 Dinghy will run a HTTP proxy inside a docker container in the VM, giving you